kskalvar/aws-config-to-elasticsearch/README.md

 AWS Config Snapshots to AWS Elasticsearch
 ===================================================

+This solution shows how to automate the ingestion of your AWS Config snapshots into the ElasticSearch/Logstash/Kibana (ELK) stack for searching and mapping your AWS environments.
+This readme updates an article "How to Analyze AWS Config Snapshots with ElasticSearch and Kibana by Vladimir Budilov" referenced below and provides a more basic step by step process.

 ## Configure AWS Config Service

 Use the AWS Console to configure the AWS Config Service.
 This is a step by step process.